 Here are five simple things you can do to support your wellbeing.
 Take a look at this list and take note of what stands out for you.
 Think about which of these is working well for you at the moment and what you could benefit from having more of.
 This could also mean doing less or stopping something.

 - Connect: Spend time with people who make you feel good and less time with those that drain you.
 You may need to adapt to what is possible for you with the current Covid restrictions.
-This could be a phone call, a letter, exchanging emojis, or joining one of the many communities that meet online like Othership (formerly WeCoffee).
-You could also go for a walk with a neighbour.
+This could be a phone call, a letter, exchanging emojis, or taking part in an online activity.
+You could also go for a walk with a friend or neighbour.

 - Be Present: One of the major enablers for resilience is being present.
 When we take time to be present we give ourselves a break from the stress of doing and thinking.
 We become aware of what is going on for us and what we need.
 Take some time away from your screen and try staring out the window, taking some deep breaths, mindfulness or meditation.
 Or have a go at activities that help you stay in the moment like gardening, knitting, or doodling.
 And of course, try walking.